-Coffee arrived in Ecuador quite late, about 1860 in the province of Manab.
+Coffee Origins: Ecuador – Coffee arrived in Ecuador quite late, about 1860, in the province of Manab.
 Coffee manufacturing spread across the country, and exports to Europe began around 1905 from the port of Manta.
-Ecuador is one of the few countries in the world that grows both Arabica and Robusta coffee.
+Ecuador is one of the few countries worldwide that grows Arabica and Robusta coffee.

-Ecuadorians consume more soluble coffee than they do fresh and, interestingly, the cost of coffee production in Ecuador is high enough that soluble coffee manufacturers there import coffee from Vietnam instead of buying it in Ecuador.
+Ecuadorians consume more soluble coffee than they do fresh; interestingly, the cost of coffee production in Ecuador is high enough that soluble coffee manufacturers import coffee from Vietnam instead of buying it in Ecuador.

 is expensive due to the strength of the national brand in foreign markets.

 It is rare to find coffee traceable down to a single estate.
-It is more common to see a lot from a group of producers, or sometimes a lot can be put together by an exporter.
-Lots like this can come from a large number of farmers, but may still be excellent.
+It is more common to see a lot from a group of producers, or sometimes exporters can put a lot together.
+Lots like this can come from many farmers, but it may still be excellent.

 Number of 60kg (132lb) bags in 2016: 600,000

-Ecuadorean coffees are coming to increasing prominence within the specialty coffee industry, and while lower-lying regions are less likely to produce great coffees, the higher altitude areas hold great potential.
+Ecuadorean coffees are coming to increasing prominence within the specialty coffee industry.
+While lower-lying regions are less likely to produce excellent coffee, the thehigher-altitudee areas hold great potential.

-Nearly fifty per cent of the Arabica in Ecuador is produced here.
-But with almost all of the coffee in this region growing below 700m (2,300ft), this area does not have the necessary altitude to produce excellent coffees.
+Nearly fiftypercentt of the Arabica in Ecuador is produced here.
+But with almost all of the coffee in this region growing below 700m (2,300ft), this area does not have the necessary altitude to produce excellent coffee.

 Altitude: 500–700m (1,600–2,300ft)